 If you have some trouble making solid contact with the ball, the Supersoft MAX could be an excellent way to go.
 In our experience, the performance isn’t much different from the Supersoft.

 OnCore is a fairly new, lesser-known golf ball manufacturer that has some really great offerings.
 Their ELIXR is a high-performance Tour ball that has won gold on the Golf Digest Hot List twice.

-This ball has enjoyed excellent customer ratings of 4.7/5 on Amazon and 4.8/5 on the official OnCore store.
 Although it’s labelled a “Tour ball”, it’s actually suitable for all types of golfers from amateur to elite, including high handicappers.

 The ELIXR has a compression rating of 80, meaning it should be used by golfers with a driver club head speed of at least 80 mph.
 It is designed to provide maximum long game distance, a high level of accuracy and control, durability, and soft, pure short-game feel with ample spin.

 The three-piece construction of the ELIXR consists of: